Azure/osdu-developer/README.md

 Deploying the resources is efficient and straightforward using an ARM (Azure Resource Manager) template.
 While this method utilizes default settings for ease of use, navigating parameter options can be challenging.

+Follow this [tutorial](https://azure.github.io/osdu-developer/tutorial_click/) for a quick overview of One Click deployments.

 **Important Parameter Requirement:**

 During the deployment process, some information is required to be provided in the deployment form:

-- `Email Address`: Specify a valid email address to be used as the first user.
+- `Email Address`: A valid email address to be used as a first user.
 - `Application Client Id`: Specify the Application Client Id.
-(This is the unique application ID of this application.)
+(The unique application ID of this application.)
 - `Application Client Secret`: Specify the Application Client Secret.
 (A valid secret for the application client ID.)
 - `Application Client Principal OID`: Specify the Enterprise Application Object Id.
-(This is the unique ID of the service principal object associated with the application.)
+(The unique ID of the service principal object associated with the application.)

-Upon completing the deployment, the infrastructure and software components will be automatically provisioned.